fakhirali/ChitChat/README.md

 TODO:
 - [x] Pre prompting
 - [ ] Optimized pre prompting
 	- Is it possible to tune the pre prompts in a way that produces the desired output.
-(Prompt Manager?)
+(Prompt Manager?
+RLHF?)
 - [ ] Connecting to the internet
 	- [ ] Identify query and get wikipedia summary inside the pre prompt
 	- [ ] Give web search results in prompt.
 The chatbot should also cite the sources.